zrekryu/nyaa-scraper/README.md

 # nyaascraper

-A scraper for [nyaa.si](https://nyaa.si) and [sukebei.nyaa.si](https://sukebei.nyaa.si)
-Written in Python using BeautifulSoup4 and httpx.
+A scraper for [nyaa.si](https://nyaa.si) and [sukebei.nyaa.si](https://sukebei.nyaa.si), written in Python using BeautifulSoup4 and httpx.
 The library is asynchronous.

 # Usage